What are the rights of parents?

 1. Obedience

-Disobeying parents is generally a great sin, as the Hadith below points out.
+Disobedience to parents is a major sin, as the Hadith below points out.

-The Prophet (ﷺ) said: "(Major sins include:) Associating someone with Allah, disobedience to parents, killing a person and false utterance."
+The Prophet (ﷺ) said: "(Major sins include:) Associating someone with Allah, disobedience to parents, killing a person and false testimony."
 [Sahih Muslim 88a]

 2. Respectful treatment

 Parents have the right to respectful treatment.
-This means that children should have a good attitude, good convictions and good words towards their parents.
+This means that children should have a good attitude and good words towards their parents.

 Being a parent is a honorable position.
 However, this position should not be abused.
 Allah commands good treatment for everyone.